fernandoescolar/Xunit.Assume/README.md

 }
 ```

-Example of a skipped test on assumption not met
+Example of a skipped test when an assumption is not met:
 ```cs
 [Fact(SkipException=[typeof(Xunit.AssumptionFailedException)])]
 public void Test_SkippedOnAssumptionNotMet()